on August 31st, 2021 (JST) current information.

 Immigration and Visa

-Your passport must be valid for at least three months from the date of entry plus the number of days of your stay (you must have a return ticket with the return date written on it).
+Your passport must be valid for at least three months from the scheduled day of departure (you must have a return ticket with the return date written on it).

-When visiting from Japan, it is prohibited to bring the following items into Belgium.
+When visiting from Japan, the following items are prohibited from bringing in to Belgium.

-d.
-Endangered animals or plants and products made from them
+- d: Endangered plants and animals and products made from endangered plants and animals

-*There may be other conditions or regulations in addition to the above.
+- There are other conditions and restrictions in addition to the above.